Exchange Students

 Assistant Dean of International Student Engagement Molly Morrison shares key information for international students to have the best possible arrival and time at the University of Rochester.

-The Center for Student Conflict Management (CSCM) provides support and resources to help you become a positive community member during your years at Rochester and beyond.
+The Center for Student Conflict Management (CSCM) provides support and resources to help you become a positive community member during your time at Rochester.
 Located on the fifth floor of Wilson Commons, CSCM includes the Student Conduct, CARE Network, and Alcohol & Other Drug Education teams.
 In this video and module, you'll learn about how each of these offices can help you stay accountable to yourself, your fellow students, and the University community.

 Review transportation options and area accommodations to book your travel to Rochester.

-Registration for Welcome Week is required for all incoming exchange students and any family members/guests planning to attend.
-If you are arriving to campus from a location outside of the U.S., you'll also be able to indicate your interest in purchasing a dorm pack on this form.
+Registration for Welcome Week is required for all incoming exchange students.
+You'll also be able to indicate your interest in purchasing a dorm pack on this form.

 While the following tasks are not required, here are a few more ways to connect with fellow incoming students and learn more about the University before you arrive on campus.